cs3411-22f/cs3411-22f.github.io/syllabus.md

 **Testing your implementation:**

-When you are required to test your code, please note that our test cases will best *every* edge case in the implementation.
+When you are required to test your code, please note that our test cases will test *every* edge case in the implementation.
 If you do not write code to test the edge-cases of the specifications, then you *will* lose credit.
 This is the largest reason why students get lower grades than they believe they deserve.
 If you believe that an error was made in